undergrad-partner-school

 Student Services

-Niagara University has a number of services crucial for a pleasant and safe life on campus.
+At Niagara University, there are many amenities required for a pleasant and safe life on campus.

-There are emergency phone and alarm devices available around the clock.
-Dormitory entrances at the school are electronically operated.
-There is a round-the-clock security patrol.
-The transport/escort service operates during late hours.
+24/7 emergency phone and alarm devices are available.
+The dormitory entrances at the school are electronically controlled.
+There is a 24-hour security patrol.
+Theer is a nighttime transportation/escort service.

-This school has a health clinic with personal/psychological counseling.
+There is a medical clinic with personal/psychological counseling.
 In addition, other services like Veteran's Affairs are available to the students of Niagara University.

-All in all, campus life at Niagara University is rich and vibrant and provides all you need for a comfortable stay.
+All in all, campus life at Niagara University is rich and vibrant and provides everything most students need.

 Career Services